 “Over time, the strategy for answering ‘What is your greatest weakness?’ has changed,” says Donna Shannon, president of Personal Touch Career Services.
 “The old school method was ‘to turn a weakness into a strength,’ such as ‘I am a perfectionist, so you know my work will always be top quality.’
 The modern interviewer wants to hear a real weakness and then dive into how you deal with it.”

-Be honest, with a twist.
+2. Be honest, but with a twist

 Interviewers can also easily spot a dishonest response.
 “Don't lie!
 Interviewers are surprisingly adept at seeing through scripted and false answers,” says Rebecca Horan, personal branding expert at Rebecca Horan Consulting LLC.
 “Be honest – with yourself and your interviewer.
 But … we all have multiple weaknesses.
 Choose one that is not going to torpedo your chances of landing the role.”